 The first isomorphism follows from Proposition \ref{prop2.5}.
 The second follows from Proposition \ref{prop2.6}.
-The third follows from Lemma \ref{lem3.1} and Lemma \ref{lem3.2}.
+The third follows from Lemma \ref{lem3.1} and \ref{lem3.2}.
 The fourth follows from Proposition \ref{prop2.7}.
-The fifth follows from that the inclusion map $\Delta_{S^n} \to S^n \times S^n \setminus -\Delta_{S^n}$ is a homotopy equivalence.
+The fifth follows from the fact that the inclusion map $\Delta_{S^n} \to S^n \times S^n \setminus -\Delta_{S^n}$ is a homotopy equivalence.

 \end{proof}